Therapies for specific symptoms and populations

 Why do parents with bipolar disorders need specialised treatment?
 Parents with a bipolar disorder may face challenges in accessing and maintaining treatment programs.
 They may be less likely to seek treatments due to problems finding care for their children, particularly when inpatient care is required, and at short notice.
 Parents may also find it difficult to properly adhere to treatment programs due to the demands of parenthood.
 What is the evidence for treatments for parents with bipolar disorder?
 Only one trial specifically included parents with bipolar disorder and found unclear, low quality evidence for any benefit of the Positive Parenting…

-What are trauma focussed therapies?
-Eye Movement Desensitisation and Reprocessing (EMDR) therapy and other trauma-focussed therapies are generally beneficial for patients with post-traumatic stress disorder (PTSD).
+What are trauma-focused therapies?
+Eye Movement Desensitisation and Reprocessing (EMDR) therapy and other trauma-focused therapies are generally beneficial for patients with post-traumatic stress disorder (PTSD).
 They are also currently being investigated in patients with other diagnoses who have had exposure to traumatic events.
 EMDR therapy involves identifying past events that are causing dysfunction, identifying current circumstances that elicit distress, and desensitising internal and external triggers.
 During EMDR therapy, patients attend to the emotionally disturbing material in brief sequential doses while simultaneously focusing on an external stimulus, usually therapist-directed lateral eye movements.
-The therapist may teach the patient a variety…
+The therapist may teach the patient a variety of…

 For treatment non-adherence